SAP-archive/docs/concepts/monitor/training_analytics.md

 **File format**

 Your file must be a valid CSV file.
-It must end with .csv and the separator must be a comma “,”.
+It must end with .csv and the separator must be a semicolon “;”.
 If you want to include quotes in your expressions or intents, you must add two double quotation marks before and after the quoted word(s).
 For example, it should look like this:

 ~~~
-"intent","expression"
+"intent";"expression"
-"greetings","Hello"
+"greetings";"Hello"
-"greetings","Hi"
+"greetings";"Hi"
-"weather","What’s the weather in Paris?"
+"weather";"What’s the weather in Paris?"
-"translation","What does ""Bonjour"" in French mean?"
+"translation";"What does ""Bonjour"" in French mean?"
 ~~~

 <br/>